onflow/flow/flips/20210824-fcl-tx-payer-service.md

 to provide the best user experiences will likely choose to allow their users to execute transactions without them having to pay.

-This Transaction Fee Payer Service will enable more applications to be more easily able to provide a higher level of user experience.
+This Transaction Fee Payer Service will enable more applications to offer a top of the line user experience, where users can easily and seamlessly engage in any action without the friction of having to pay for any transaction fees.

 ## Design Proposal